vib-bic-training/2024_Bioimaging_data_analysis_on_HPC/Chapters/Chapter01.md

 -->

-## Provided infrastructure for training and projects
+## Infrastructure

 Check here what are the clusters available in each section of the VSC.
 You can see the names and some of the resources linked to each of them.
 This might not make much difference for you now, but is very useful when you wan to optimize your analysis and pipelines.

 Sending a job into an appropriate cluster can make the difference in how much time you wait in the "line" and how much memory you will have available for example.

-### UGent section of the VSC
+### UGent VSC

-If for your training session you are using the [UGent section]((https://docs.vscentrum.be/gent/tier2_hardware.html) or Tier1 of the [Flemish Supercomputing Center](https://www.vscentrum.be/), it's very likely that you will be using the gpu cluster and debug cluster through the.
+If for your training session you are using the [UGent section]((https://docs.vscentrum.be/gent/tier2_hardware.html) or Tier1 of the [Flemish Supercomputing Center](https://www.vscentrum.be/), it's very likely that you will be using the GPU cluster and debug cluster through the.
 As you can imagine this is not the only cluster you can use, but for trai is good to have an interactive session in order to understand how it is working.

 <!-- style="color: #7CA1CC;" --> Each section of the **VSC** has independent managing systems.